Alibaba-NLP/ACE/README.md

 ## Contact

-Please email your questions or comments to [Xinyu Wang](http://wangxinyu0922.github.io/).
+Feel free to email your questions or comments to issues or to [Xinyu Wang](http://wangxinyu0922.github.io/).